PS Interview Coach Logo

 The Short Answer

-A Merit Pool is a list of candidates who have been assessed as fully suitable for a role but were not ranked as the preferred candidate for the immediate vacancy.
+A Merit Pool is an official list of candidates who have been formally assessed as fully capable and suitable for a government role, but who were not ranked as the absolute preferred candidate for the immediate vacancy.

-In the Australian Public Service (APS), this pool is typically valid for 18 months from the date the vacancy was advertised.
-This means any agency can hire you for a similar role without you needing to go through another full interview process.
+In the Australian Public Service (APS), this pool is typically valid for 18 months.
+Being in a pool means you have cleared the toughest hurdles—resume screening, testing, and interviews.
+Any agency can now hire you for a similar role without you needing to re-interview.

 Why is it called a "Merit" Pool?